rdgacarvalho/CoreOS-Kubernetes-Calico/README.md

 # CoreOS and Kubernetes
-This project is dedicated to explanation CoreOS how to configure Kubernetes on CoreOS automatic.
+This project is dedicated to install and configure Kubernetes running on CoreOS automatic.
+Feel free to change any script and configs.

+Welcome.